141 Whitman Ave, Whitman, MA 02382, USA

 Trail Difficulty: Easy

-Dogs: Dogs are welcome, but they are not permitted on the baseball fields.
+Dogs: Dogs are welcome, but they must be licensed in MA and they are not permitted on the baseball fields. hey must remain on leash.

 Boat Ramp: No